gulaygenc/Locality-Sensitivity-Hashing/README.md

 --> Final step is to report the number of false positives and false negatives whose Jaccard Similarity Scores are compared to a value of "t".

-IDE Used: Google Colab Notebook
+IDE Used: Visual Studio Code

 Language Used: Python